LEDazzio01/ai-performance-engineering/docs/appendix.md

 If CPU preprocessing—such as image augmentation and text tokenization—is heavy, distribute it across multiple worker threads/processes.
 Profile to ensure the CPU isn’t the bottleneck while GPUs wait.
 If it is, either increase workers or move some transforms to GPU, as libraries like NVIDIA’s DALI can do image operations on a GPU asynchronously.

+### Offload lightweight transforms to the GPU

+For simple but massive transformations (token casing, normalization, color jitter), launch CUDA/Triton kernels or use DALI immediately after the H2D copy.
+Run them on dedicated streams so augmentation of batch N+1 overlaps training on batch N. This keeps CPU threads available for heavier parsing work and prevents small Python transforms from throttling the pipeline.

 ## Cache model states and outputs

 When inferencing with LLMs, it’s beneficial to cache the embeddings and V cache for frequently seen tokens to avoid having to recompute them repeatedly.
 Similarly, if an LLM training job reuses the same dataset multiple times (called epochs), you should leverage OS page cache or RAM to store the hot data.